-The Meth Project was established by businessman Thomas M. Siebel in 2005 in response to the growing Meth epidemic in the U.S. Today, the Meth Project is a program of the national nonprofit organization The Partnership at Drugfree.org.
+The Meth Project was founded in 2005 by the Thomas and Stacey Siebel Foundation, in response to the growing Meth epidemic in the U.S. Today, the Meth Project is a program of the national nonprofit organization The Partnership for Drug-Free Kids.
 The Meth Project is a large-scale prevention program aimed at reducing Meth use through public service messaging, public policy, and community outreach.
 Central to the program is a research-based marketing campaign, community action programs, and an in-school lesson all designed to communicate the risks of Meth use.

-The following Meth Project states are members of The Partnership at Drugfree.org:
+The following Meth Project states are members of The Partnership for Drug-Free Kids:

 Visit www.Drugfree.org to learn more.